rahulkhandareDA/SQL-based-Data-Analysis-on-Zepto/README.md

 Initial data checks were conducted to validate data consistency, identify null values, and ensure correct data types before performing analysis.

+## Useful Links

+The SQL queries used to inspect and clean the data for this analysis can be found here

+Targeted SQL queries addressing specific business questions can be found here: [link to analysis SQL file]

 ## Executive Summary

-The analysis reveals that Zepto’s revenue is primarily driven by high-frequency purchase categories such as cooking essentials and munchies, while premium products demonstrate strong demand even without discounting.
-Conversely, fruits and vegetables contribute the least to revenue despite having the highest average discount levels, indicating margin erosion driven by perishability rather than demand stimulation.

-These findings highlight opportunities for margin optimization, improved inventory planning, and more targeted discount strategies across categories.
+This project analyzes Zepto’s product-level data to evaluate category performance, pricing effectiveness, and inventory availability within a quick-commerce retail context.
+The analysis identifies cooking essentials and munchies as the primary revenue-driving categories due to consistent, high-frequency demand, while premium high-MRP products demonstrate strong price-inelastic demand even without discounting, highlighting clear margin optimization opportunities.
+In contrast, fruits and vegetables contribute the least to total revenue despite exhibiting the highest average discount levels, indicating margin erosion driven by perishability rather than demand stimulation.
+Additionally, recurring stockouts in high-value products reveal gaps in demand forecasting and replenishment prioritization, resulting in missed revenue potential.
+Overall, the findings support targeted pricing optimization, inventory prioritization for high-impact SKUs, and category-specific discount strategies to improve unit economics and profitability.

 ## Insights Deep Dive